JonathanRudd/Static-Profile-New/README.md

 New Update Goals:

--Align projects grid

 -Add presentation video!

-Delay loading so that info is presented in a deliberate way

 -Restructure Desktop View
   -Change big screen view into a more minimalist design with scrolling and JS slide ins (silly but shows js ability)

 -Tidy Up and neaten Project dropdown sections (proper cards?)
+-Add devicons!

+-Add a proper contact form.

+-Language toggle EN / JP / ES

+Done: -Rotating / fading set of words in place of "enthusiastic" / "passionate" -Delay loading so that info is presented in a deliberate way -Align projects grid
 -Add text glow effect like in KTproject
--Add a proper contact form.
 -Smoother animations

--Language toggle EN / JP / ES

-Done: -Rotating / fading set of words in place of "enthusiastic" / "passionate"

 ## Using